cline/mcp-marketplace/README.md

 ## Why Use `llms-installation.md`?

-While a traditional README offers a human audience an overview of how to install and use a project, LLMs often need more explicit, step-by-step instructions to handle the entire setup independently.
-That’s where the `llms-installation.md` file comes in.
-This file is written **for the AI**—it spells out exactly how to install and configure your MCP server so that an autonomous coding agent (like Cline) can do all the heavy lifting on behalf of the user.

-> Note: Cline can install most MCP servers just fine without an llms-installation.md file.
-This is because Cline is quite good at understanding regular README files.
-However, for complex installations or when you want to ensure the most reliable automated setup, you may choose to provide more explicit instructions through llms-installation.md.
+The key to a successful MCP server is clear, detailed installation instructions that both humans and AI agents can follow.
+Most well-written README files already do this job perfectly!
+Cline is quite good at understanding standard README files and can successfully install most MCP servers using just the README.

+For complex setups or when you want to provide additional AI-specific guidance, you can optionally create a separate `llms-installation.md` file.
+This dedicated file lets you include extra context or more explicit instructions specifically formatted for AI agents, without cluttering your main README.

+When Cline attempts to install your MCP server, it will:
+1. Check for installation instructions in your README
+2. If present, also consider any additional guidance in `llms-installation.md`

 **Key goals:**